-Sylviane almost shouted back in a delayed kneejerk reaction.
-Her wisteria gaze had locked stares with her father's.
-But before those earnest, penetrating eyes, the young girl soon wilted and glanced away.
+Sylviane almost shouted back in a delayed, flustered response.
+She stared at Geoffroi with indignation in her gaze.
+Yet before those earnest, penetrating eyes, the young girl soon wilted and glanced away.

 Her cheeks were burning red and hot.
-She didn't even understand why, but it was just... so embarrassing to think about.
+She didn't even understand why.
+It was just... embarrassing to talk about.

-Besides, Pascal was from Weichsel -- a country they had been hostile against until just a few weeks ago.
+Besides, Pascal was from Weichsel, a country they had been hostile with until just a few weeks ago.
 She could be friendly and courteous with him, but she couldn't actually be friends with him.

 ...Let alone anything more than that.